knutsoned/bevy_lazy_signals/rationale.md

 For Bevy, such a library could help efforts to integrate UI frameworks, enable networking, support scripting, scene editing, file operations, and so on.

-Drawing on numerous discussions, similar projects, and numerous other sources, the following (non-exhaustive) list of constraints, forces, and goals was assembled:
+Drawing on many Bevy community discussions, similar projects, and numerous other sources, the following (non-exhaustive) list of constraints, forces, and goals was assembled:

 - Provide a commands-based interface to allow both scheduling signals and triggers, and reading